Ry-F3/holdu/README.md

 The unused models, including Chat, Message, Experience, and Comment, will be explored in future development plans to enhance the product and broaden the application's use case.
 These models represent features such as chat conversations, individual chat messages, user work experiences, and comments on entities within the application.
 Integrating these features will enrich the user experience and provide additional functionality, ultimately improving engagement and expanding the application's capabilities.

+The addition of a `profile_type` specifically designed for administrators is another missing feature that warrants attention in future development.
+This profile type would grant administrators greater control and oversight of user capabilities and functionalities.
+Although stipulated in the backend, its implementation requires further exploration in future iterations.
+At present, logging in with the super user does not offer any additional functionalities compared to other user profiles.
+Integrating an admin profile type would provide enhanced administrative tools and capabilities, contributing to more efficient management of the application.

 <br>

 ## File Tree